Skip to Main Content

 Published by The Reporters Committee for Freedom of the Press

-The First Amendment Handbook,...
-"First produced in 1986, and updated regularly since then, ... is designed to provide a basic primer on the laws affecting reporters' rights to gather and disseminate news.
-At a time when newsgathering techniques are under increasing scrutiny, courts order journalist to jail for refusing to disclose confidential sources, government officials are finding new ways to close down access to public information in the name of national security, and beg business tries to intimidate news organizations by filing lawsuits based on novel tort theories ranging from fraud to breach of duty of loyalty, American journalists need to be aware of the many potential pitfalls that await them, and of how they might avoid them.
-The need to know their rights, and how to fight back when they are threatened.
-The First Amendment Handbook is an important weapon in that fight.
+The First Amendment Handbook.
+"First produced in 1986, and updated regularly since then, [this book] is designed to provide a basic primer on the laws affecting reporters' rights to gather and disseminate news.
+At a time when newsgathering techniques are under increasing scrutiny, courts order journalists to jail for refusing to disclose confidential sources, government officials are finding new ways to close down access to public information in the name of national security, and big business tries to intimidate news organizations by filing lawsuits based on novel tort theories ranging from fraud to breach of duty of loyalty.
+American journalists need to be aware of the many potential pitfalls that await them, and of how they might avoid them.
+They need to know their rights, and how to fight back when they are threatened.
+The First Amendment Handbook is an important weapon in that fight."
 (Source: Introduction to The First Amendment Handbook)

-This important resource presenters the following chapters on issues of critical importance to reporters
+This resource presents the following chapters on issues of critical importance to reporters

 Suggested Reading